marchah/CoinOps-LEDBlinky-Integration/README.md

 # CoinOps LEDBlinky Integration

-This in a WIP for integrated LEDBlinbky into CoinOps Gems
+This in a WIP for integrated LEDBlinbky into CoinOps.

 Feel free to create a ticket about suggestions, ideas and imporvements.

 ## Installation

-- Select your Gems version folder and drag & drop the files from `launchers.windows` in your Gems `launchers.windows` folder.
+- Select your CoinOps version folder and drag & drop the files from `launchers.windows` in your CoinOps `launchers.windows` folder.
-- Drag and drop the folder `plugins` into your Gems root folder
+- Drag and drop the folder `plugins` into your CoinOps root folder
 - Generate your `LEDBlinkyInputMap.xml` using `plugins/LEDBlinky/GenLEDBlinkyInputMap.exe` (check this video for more infos [Instructions](https://www.youtube.com/watch?v=opu6NofnyWg))
 - Optional: put your LEDBlinky activation keys inside `plugins/LEDBlinky`
 - Generate `mame.xml`: go to the folder `plugins/ledblinky-integration/scripts` and double click on `GenerateMameXML.bat`